 (1) For the purposes of section 58B(2) of the Act, the fee paid by a person doing jury service for travelling on a public conveyance each way between the person’s usual residence and the court is prescribed as an expense.

-(2) For the purposes of section 58B(2) of the Act, when a public conveyance is not available for travel each way by a person doing jury service between the person’s usual residence and the court, the prescribed allowance for road travel each way between the person’s usual residence and the court is 37.5 cents per kilometre.
+(2) For the purposes of section 58B(2) of the Act, when a public conveyance is not available for travel each way by a person doing jury service between the person’s usual residence and the court, the prescribed allowance for road travel between those places is 45 cents per kilometre (each way) of the most direct route between those places.

+[Regulation 5 amended: SL 2023/33 r.
+5.]

 6. Class of employer prescribed (Act s.
 58B(3))

 For the purposes of section 58B(3) of the Act, the following are prescribed as a class of employer —